astrohart/MyFormsApp_ILMerge/MyFormsApp_ILMerge.Documents/README.md

 ##### Summary

 Overrides the current thread's CurrentUICulture property for all resource lookups using this strongly typed resource class.

+<a name='P-MyFormsApp_ILMerge-Documents-Properties-Resources-Prompt_CloseWithoutSave'></a>
+### Prompt_CloseWithoutSave `property`

+##### Summary

+Looks up a localized string similar to The file '{0}' has been modified.

+Do you want to close it without saving changes?.

 <a name='P-MyFormsApp_ILMerge-Documents-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`